 Waiting on Wednesday is a meme hosted by Breaking the Spine to highlight upcoming releases we're anxiously awaiting!

-What future release are you eagerly awaiting this week?
+Are you a fan of SciFi?
+What future release are you most excited for this week?